 - A package of support from library and public engagement experts.

-- Kick-starter day with the opportunity to share project ideas, get advice about public engagement and support to think about your evaluation.
-There will also be the chance to meet other projects.
+- A kick-starter day with the opportunity to share project ideas, get advice about public engagement and network with other Engaging Libraries partners.

 - An external evaluation to ensure learning and experience can be shared more widely.

-We are aiming to support between 8 – 10 libraries and activities must be completed between October 2017 and October 2018.
+We are supporting 14 projects to complete activities between October 2017 and October 2018.